Draft Cumberland Development Control Plan

-Development Control Plans (DCPs) provide guidance for the design and operation of development within a Local Government Area (LGA) to achieve the aims and objectives of the Local Environmental Plan (LEP).
+The DCP provides guidance for the design and operation of development within a Local Government Area (LGA) to achieve the aims and objectives of the Local Environmental Plan (LEP).

 The development controls include setbacks, urban design, stormwater drainage, landscaping, parking and access.
 They cover various development types, including residential, commercial and industrial developments.

-Under Section 79C of the Environmental Planning and Assessment Act, 1979, the Consent Authority is required to take into consideration the relevant provisions of the DCP in determining an application for development in the relevant Local Government Area.
+Under Section 79C of the Environmental Planning and Assessment Act 1979, the Consent Authority is required to take into consideration the relevant provisions of the DCP in determining an application for development in the relevant Local Government Area.

 New development should meet the requirements of the DCP and the relevant Parts within the Plan should be consulted to ensure the best outcome for applicants and the community.

-- Auburn Development Control Plan 2010
+Cumberland Development Control Plan (DCP) 2021

 Auburn Development Control Plan 2010